-- Micro Fibre Cleaning Cloths: I don’t know what we would do without these bad boys!
-They’re super soft and magically pick up the finest dust.
-Have a multi-pack of these to hand at all times.
+- Micro Fibre Cleaning Cloths: They’re super soft and magically pick up the finest dust.
+Always have a multi-pack of these to hand.

 - Clean Dish Cloth: For the initial rub down.

-- Dish Soap: Classic.
-First point of call for any cleaning.
+- Dish Soap: First point of call for any cleaning.
 Just make sure it’s gentle!

 - White Vinegar: For an extra kick on those extra tough stains.

 Our most popular finish is Gloss.
-Available in Grey and White, the high gloss finish is super crisp, sleek and stylish.
-When it comes to cleaning high gloss furniture, you have to be gentle.
+Available in Grey and White, the high gloss finish is super crisp, sleek, and stylish.
+When it comes to cleaning high gloss furniture, you must be gentle.
 Avoid harsh cleaners at any cost.
 High Gloss Furniture is perfectly practical when you regularly look after it.

-For day to day gloss cleaning, you shouldn’t need to do anything more than wipe down with warm soapy water and dry with a microfibre cloth.
+For day-to-day gloss cleaning, you shouldn’t need to do anything more than wipe down with warm soapy water and dry with a microfibre cloth.
 But what if you get a tougher mark?
 How do you remove stains from high gloss furniture?
-There are multiple different stains which can be a challenge to shift.
+There are multiple different stains that can be a challenge to shift.
 Luckily enough, our Stylist has some insider secrets for cleaning those more stubborn, and most common stains:

 These are notoriously difficult to remove.
-Leave it too long and it will attract dust and you’re left with a nasty black smudge.
+Leave it too long and it will attract dust and you are left with a nasty black smudge.
 These are very easily removed though by rubbing very gently with a damp cloth soaked in soapy water and vinegar.

 The dreaded Bolognese stains.
 Is there any worse stain to have on your new high white gloss dining table?
 The key to cleaning food stains off a high gloss surface is to catch it early!
 As soon as you have a spillage, mop it up straight away and use a vinegar and soapy water solution.
-However, if your stain is a bit more bedded in, you have to be super careful.
-There’s plenty of high street cleaners you can try.
-Just make sure you read the manufacturers instructions carefully, so as not to damage the colour or shine of your gloss furniture.
+However, if your stain is a bit more bedded in, you must be super careful.
+There are plenty of high street cleaners you can try.
+Just make sure you read the manufacturer’s instructions carefully, so as not to damage the colour or shine of your gloss furniture.